FallingReign/jira-field-formatter/README.md

 A standalone Node.js library for formatting field values to be compatible with the Jira REST API.
 This library handles the conversion of various input types (strings, numbers, Excel data) into properly formatted JSON objects that Jira's API expects.

+**🔧 Designed for Git Submodules** - No npm installation required, just clone and import!

 ## Features

 - ✅ **Complete Field Type Support** - Handles all Jira field types including arrays, dates, users, options, etc.